MI2CAST/causalBuilder/documentation.md

 </div>

 ## What is a molecular interaction causal statement?
-> __In simple words__: It is a directed interaction between biological entities where a source entity regulates the activity of a target entity, given a certain context.
+> __In simple words__: It is an interaction between biological entities where a source entity regulates the activity of a target entity in a specific context.
 >
 > ![Causal statement]({{site.url}}/images/causal_statement.png "Description of a causal statement.")
 >
-> __In more details__: A molecular interaction causal statement can be decomposed into a molecular interaction and a causal statement.
+> __In more detail__: A molecular interaction causal statement can be decomposed into a molecular interaction and a causal statement.
-> The __molecular interaction__ covers undirected interactions between biological entities (e.g., protein, chemical, gene, complex), and can or not be physical interactions.
+> The __molecular interaction__ covers undirected (i.e., non-oriented) interactions between biological entities (e.g., protein, gene, complex), and does not have to be necessarily physical interactions.
-> The __causal statement__ adds a causal aspect to the molecular interaction with a regulatory event and a direction of the regulation, i.e.,
+> The __causal statement__ adds a causal aspect to the molecular interaction with a regulatory aspect and a direction of the regulation, i.e.,
-> a biological entity A (called source) interacts with and has an effect on a biological entity B (called target).
+> a biological entity A (the source) interacts with and has an effect on a biological entity B (the target).
-> Furthermore, a causal statement can additionally describe contextual information that inform on specific circumstances in which the causal effect is observed.
+> Furthermore, a causal statement describes contextual details that inform on specific circumstances in which the causal effect is observed.
 >
-> To know more about the minimum set of information to annotate about a molecular interaction causal statement, check [MI2CAST](https://github.com/MI2CAST/MI2CAST).
+> To know more about the minimum set of information to annotate about a molecular interaction causal statement, read the [MI2CAST guidelines](https://github.com/MI2CAST/MI2CAST).

 ## What is VSM (Visual Syntax Method)?
 > VSM is a general framework for communicating pieces of information that are both human and computer understandable.
 VSM defines three components:
 >
-> 1- a VSM-term: association of a term (human-readable) and an identifier (machine-readable),
+> 1- a VSM-term, which is an association of a term (human-readable) and an identifier (machine-readable),
 >
-> 2- a VSM-connector: grouping of VSM-terms with semantics (subject-object-predicate),
+> 2- a VSM-connector, which is a grouping of VSM-terms with semantics (subject-object-predicate),
 >
-> 3- a VSM-sentence: association of VSM-terms connected with VSM-connectors.
+> 3- a VSM-sentence which consists of an association of VSM-terms connected with VSM-connectors.
 >
 > <img src="{{site.url}}/images/VSM.png" alt="Example of a VSM-sentence with VSM-terms, VSM-connectors" width="600"/>
 >
 > The causalBuilder is built on top of the VSM framework to facilitate the annotation of causal statements with contextual information.
->The causalBuilder generates on-demand templates of VSM sentences to be filled in by the user.
+> The causalBuilder generates on-demand templates of VSM sentences to be filled in by the user.
 >
 > <img src="{{site.url}}/images/minimum_statement_VSM.png" alt="Minimum causal statement with VSM" width="600"/>
 >
-> To know more about VSM, check the [VSM introduction](http://scicura.org/vsm/intro.html).
+> To know more about VSM, read the [VSM introduction](http://scicura.org/vsm/intro.html).

 ## How to use the web application?
-The causalBuilder is divided in three parts:
+The causalBuilder is divided into three parts:
-1- the selection of contextual annotations to add in the causal statement.
-The VSM-sentence "template" is progressively built as the annotations are selected,
+1- the selection of contextual annotations to add in the causal statement,
 2- the template needs to be filled in manually by the user with the adequate data,
 3- download the annotated causal statement.